vinoshg/DSA-LeetCode/LeetCode.md

 - Question: 1.
 Fixed Sliding window (Find Subarray/Substring of a fixed length) 2.
 Dynamic Sliding window (Longest/Shortest Subarray or Substring that satisfies the condition) - (e.g., max sum, longest substring with unique characters)
 1. Find the Maximum Subarray of length k / Max avg sum of Subarray (avg=max/array.length) - Fixed Sliding window
 - Solution: 1. windowSum += array[i] - array[i-k] 2.
 Nested loops
-2. [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/description/) - O(n) & O(min(m,n)) m is the size of the character set (e.g., ASCII) - Dynamic Sliding window
+2. [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/description/) - O(n) & O(min(m,n)) m is the size of the character set (e.g., ASCII)
 - Solution: 1.
-Sliding Window with Two Pointers and HashMap / Freq array (Less number of char and only lower case, array size 128) 2.
+Dynamic Sliding Window with Two Pointers and HashMap / Freq array (Less number of char and only lower case, array size 128) 2.
 Sliding Window with Two Pointers and HashSet
 - Sliding window usually involves two pointers, left and right.
 The right pointer expands the window as we iterate through the string, and the left pointer adjusts when a duplicate is found
 - Initialize a hash map to store the last index of each character.
 - Initialize left = 0 and max_length = 0.